 Work Release Center Holds Some Local Offenders

 In the early 1970's, a small number of county jail offenders were occasionally housed in the now-defunct State Work Release Center in Corvallis and at the Forest Work Camp in Tillamook.
-Inmate lawsuits filed against the Oregon Department of Corrections for prison over-crowding coupled with the economic recession of the early 1980s brought an end to the state work release centers.
+Adult in custody lawsuits filed against the Oregon Department of Corrections for prison over-crowding coupled with the economic recession of the early 1980s brought an end to the state work release centers.

 No Regional Jail System, Local Jail Reconfigured

 Oregon voters turned down funding measures that would have provided for a regional jail system.
 As needs for jail beds in Benton County increased, the 1976 Jail was reconfigured to accommodate 40 beds.
-A voter-approved levy provided funding to house an additional 40 inmates in jails in neighboring counties.
+A voter-approved levy provided funding to house an additional 40 adults in custody in jails in neighboring counties.